Ideal-theoretic Explanation of Capacity-achieving Decoding: Introduction

 Turning to the algorithms for list-decoding the above codes close to capacity, there are two significantly different ones in the literature.
 A (later) algorithm due to Guruswami and Wang~\cite{GuruswamiW2013}\footnote{We note that the Guruswami-Wang algorithm is inspired by an idea due to Vadhan~\cite[Theorem~5.24]{Vadhan2012} that shows that it suffices to interpolate a polynomial $Q$ which is linear in the $y$-variables.
-However, the algorithm from \cite{Vadhan2012} is not applicable to our setting since it uses polynomial factorization as well as analysis tools that specific to Reed-Solomon codes.
+However, the algorithm from \cite{Vadhan2012} is not applicable to our setting since it uses polynomial factorization as well as analysis tools that are specific to Reed-Solomon codes.
 The further simplifications developed in \cite{GuruswamiW2013} are key to the applicability in our setting.} which seems more generalizable, and the original algorithm of Guruswami and Rudra~\cite{GuruswamiR2008} which is significantly more challenging to apply to multiplicity codes (see \cite{Kopparty2015}).
 In both cases, while the algorithm for FRS works in all (reasonable) settings, the algorithms for multiplicity codes only work when the characteristic of the field is larger than the degrees of the polynomials in question.
 Looking more closely at FRS codes, part of the careful choice of bundling in FRS codes is to pick each bundle to be a geometric progression.
-If one were to switch this to an arithmetic progression, then one would get a less-studied family codes called the Additive-FRS.
+If one were to switch this to an arithmetic progression, then one would get a less-studied family {of} codes called the Additive-FRS {codes}.
 It turns out the $\AFRS$ codes are also known to be list-decodable to capacity but only via the original algorithm.
-Thus, the short summary of algorithmic list-decoding is that there is no short summary!
-Algorithms tend to work but we need to choose carefully and read the fine print.
+We note that the skew polynomial machinery developed by Gopi and Guruswami~\cite{GopiG2022} in the context of local reconstruction codes provides yet another proof of list-decodibility of these codes (See \cref{sec:examples} for more details).
+Thus, the short summary of algorithmic list-decoding is that there is no short summary! {Algorithms tend to work but we need to choose carefully and read the fine print.}